raynamharris/SciencePolitics/AICA.md

 - The term **NIST** means the National Institute of Standards and Technology.
 - The term **STEM** has the meaning given the term in section 2 of the American COMPETES Reauthorization Act of 2010 (42 U.S.C.
 6621 note).
 - The term **STEM education** has the meaning given the term in section 2 of the STEM Education Act of 2015 (42 U.S.C.
 6621 note).

+## TITLE I — MAXIMIZING BASIC RESEARCH - Highlights and Summaries

+### SEC.
+101. REAFFIRMATION OF MERIT-BASED PEER REVIEW.
+Congress thinks that Federal funding of basic research is essential to US leadership in science and technology. **NSF's intellectual merit and broader impacts review criteria are appropriate and should be maintained**, as concluded by the 2011 National Science Board Task Force on Merit Review.
+If after the date of enactment of this Act a change is made to the merit-review process, the Director shall submit a report to the appropriate committees of Congress not later than 30 days after the date of the change.

+### SEC.
+102. TRANSPARENCY AND ACCOUNTABILITY.